sidharthv96/blog/content/posts/payment.md

 If you have an EEFC account, the customer care can link it and you can get the Foreign Currency directly into your account.
 So the FIRC issue won't be applicable.

-Their customer support is also reported as sub par, and the website is also not that great.
+Their customer support is reported as sub par, and the website is also not that great.

 ### Wise.com (Formerly TrasferWise)